forderud/ComSamples/README.md

     * Either run `MyExeServerCs.exe /unregserver` with admin privileges,
     * Or run `MyExeServerCpp.exe /unregserver`  with admin privileges,
     * Or run `MyExeServerPy.py /unregserver`  with admin privileges,
-    * Or run `regsvr32.exe /u MyDlleServerCpp.dll` with admin privileges,
+    * Or run `regsvr32.exe /u MyDllServerCpp.dll` with admin privileges,
     * Or run `regsvr32.exe /u MyDlleServerCs.dll` with admin privileges,
     * Or run `UNREGISTER.bat` with admin privileges,